varsharyalii/varsharyalii/README.md

 I'm the person who builds things that make people go "wait, why does this exist?" and then they actually use it.

 Three of my tools are live on **npm** and **PyPI**.
-I've built an AI nail art generator alongside production ML systems.
+I've built an AI nail art generator alongside production LLM systems.
 I contain multitudes.

 ---